Visionxxx/BidCompareStandalone/README.md

 A powerful web application for comparing construction bids from multiple suppliers.
 Built with FastAPI (Python) and Vue.js, featuring advanced statistical analysis including Z-score calculations.

+Excited to share my first app release! 🛠️

+  I built this bid comparison tool to solve a real problem in the construction industry - comparing multiple offers efficiently.
+The app reads NS3459 XML files (Norwegian standard) and Excel/CSV, then provides statistical analysis to help you identify the best bid at a glance.

+  Features Z-score analysis, chapter summaries, and automated Excel reports.
+Built with Python (FastAPI) and Vue.js, fully dockerized and open source.

+  Available now on GitHub - would love your feedback!

 ## ✨ Features

 - **Multi-format Support**: Upload bids in CSV, Excel (.xlsx/.xls), or NS3459 XML format